An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Network Architecture Design

 Concretely, we again use a Tanh activation function on the last neural layer and denote the output from it by $\bu$, which satisfies $\bu\in\mathbb{B}_{\infty}$ as we have discussed.
 Then we utilize the \textit{gauge map} technique~\cite{Tabas2021ComputationallyES} to fulfill the transformation.
-Particularly, the gauge map can establish the equivalence between two C-sets using the gauge functions associated with them.
-We give the definitions of C-sets and gauge functions below, and we will also show that both $\mathbb{B}_{\infty}$ and $\Theta$ are C-sets. \begin{definition}[C-set \cite{Blanchini07}] A C-set is a convex and compact subset of $\R^{n}$ including the origin as an interior point. \end{definition} By Definition \ref{def:Cset}, the unit hypercube $\mathbb{B}_{\infty}$ is a C-set.
-To show that the polyhedral set $\Theta$ also satisfies Definition \ref{def:Cset}, we first note that the origin is an interior point of $\Theta$.
-Regarding the compactness of $\Theta$, we provide the following theorem. \begin{theorem} The polyhedral set $\Theta$ given by \eqref{def:Theta} is bounded. \end{theorem} The proof of Theorem \ref{thm:Cset} is given in Appendix \ref{proof:Cset}.
+Particularly, the gauge map can establish the equivalence between two C-sets using the gauge functions associated with them. {The definitions of C-sets and gauge functions are provided in \cite{Tabas2021ComputationallyES}, and we present them again here for the sake of clarity.
+We will also show that, by these definitions, both $\mathbb{B}_{\infty}$ and $\Theta$ are C-sets.} \begin{definition}[C-set \cite{Blanchini07}] A C-set is a convex and compact subset of $\R^{n}$ including the origin as an interior point. \end{definition} By Definition \ref{def:Cset}, the unit hypercube $\mathbb{B}_{\infty}$ is a C-set. {To see that the polyhedral set $\Theta$ also satisfies Definition \ref{def:Cset}, we first note that the origin is already located within $\Theta$, as the origin satisfies the inequalities defining $\Theta$ in \eqref{def:Theta}.} Regarding the compactness of $\Theta$, we provide the following theorem. \begin{theorem} The polyhedral set $\Theta$ given by \eqref{def:Theta} is bounded. \end{theorem} The proof of Theorem \ref{thm:Cset} is given in Appendix \ref{proof:Cset}.
 Together, we can conclude that $\Theta$ is also a C-set.
 Before describing the gauge transformation between $\mathbb{B}_{\infty}$ and $\Theta$, we first introduce the concept of the gauge function associated with a C-set.